 - payments are made directly from the UK to a bank account in the individual’s country of residence.
-Note – there is a system in place to help speed up international payments using International Bank Account Numbers (IBAN) and Bank Identifier Codes (BIC).
-This is an internationally-agreed method for transactions between banks located in different countries.
+Note – there is a system in place to help speed up international payments using International Bank Account Numbers (IBAN), Society for Worldwide Interbank Financial Telecommunication codes (SWIFT) and Bank Identifier Codes (BIC).
+This is an internationally agreed method for transactions between banks located in different countries.
 It was originally introduced within the European Union but has since spread to other countries.
-However, not all countries (for example the USA) currently use it.
+However, not all countries currently use it.

 With all of these options, tax rates, exchange rates and bank transaction costs will affect the amount of money the individual actually receives.